-Select Enabled to enable all CPU cores.
+This feature allows the user to set the number of CPU cores to enable.
+Enter "0" to enable all cores.
 The default setting is 0.

 Execute-Disable Bit (Available if supported by the OS & the CPU)

 Select Enable for Execute Disable Bit Technology support, which will allow the processor to designate areas in the system memory where an application code can execute and where it cannot, thus preventing a worm or a virus from flooding illegal codes to overwhelm the processor to damage the system during an attack.
 This feature is used in conjunction with the items: "Clear MCA," "VMX," "Enable SMX," and "Lock Chipset" for Virtualization media support.
 The options are Enable and Disable.
 (Refer to Intel and Microsoft websites for more information.)